mprtrmrtz/maskmandate/README.md

-# Mask Mandate Adoption and Its Relationship with Socioeconomic Variables
+# Mask Mandate Adoption in Relation with Socioeconomic Variables